Cha-eee/dga_360_automatic_generated_dataset/README.md

 Change the path in python files.
 Run webdriver.py.
 No need to run txttocsv.py since it can autonomaicly run by changing the path of the last line in webdriver.py.
+The generated dataset can be used in https://github.com/ibrahimyilmaz04/Improving-dga-based-malicious-domain-classifiers-with-natural-language-procesing#improving-dga-based-malicious-domain-classifiers-for-malware-defense-with-adversarial-machine-learning